ChainShot/Chainlink-Content/projects/Oracles & Chainlink/1.1.0/Introduction to Oracles/details.md

 We need to have both our logic (written in solidity) and our data/external computation (retrieved by Chainlink/Oracles) in a decentralized context.

-Hit next to move onto the what tools we can use to get this data!
+Hit next to move on to what tools we can use to get this data!